 - conservation activities

-to subscribe to the weekly GLS Activities Email List.
+One way to stay informed about upcoming events is to join the GLS Colorado Meetup group and check the events page for upcoming events.
 Or, periodically check the outings & events page on the GLS web site.

 GLS is organized by volunteers and does not charge to participate in events.
 However, each person pays for normal trip expenses such as the cost of dinner at a restaurant, the entrance fee at a park, or the cost of movie tickets at a theater.
-For car pooling, you should share gas costs with your driver.
+For ride sharing, you should share gas costs with your driver.

-For hikes and backcountry trips, you need to sign up with the Outings Leader prior to the outing.
+For hikes and backcountry trips, you need to RSVP on Meetup.com prior to the outing.
 On the day of the hike, you meet at the assigned place and time and sign a Liability Waiver and roster.
 You are expected to follow directions and stay with the group.
 If you need to leave early, you must sign out with the Outings Leader.

 Anytime you go into the woods and mountains or onto a river, there is inherent risk.
 There are risks because you are in uncertain and exposed terrain, face unsettled weather, and you may be far from emergency medical aid.
 Outing Leaders try to minimize the risk by doing research, choosing trails with which they are familiar, receiving training, discussing concerns with participants, and supervising the activity.
 But the inherent risk remains.

 The Liability Waiver is your acknowledgement of these risks and of your full responsibility for your own well-being.
 It also protects the Sierra Club, its affiliates and your Outings Leader from having to worry about getting sued over something that is out of their control.

 There would be no Sierra Club outings program and we GLS volunteers would not be leading hikes if we had to assume liability for anything that might go wrong.
 We are happy to provide an opportunity, but you are ultimately responsible for your health and safety.
 We encourage you to be knowledgeable about outdoor safety and survival.